quantumgardener/qg.blog/content/notes/Mediabank.md

 > >> [!NOTE] In this example `20240301_042423338_iOS.jpg` becomes `2024-03-01 15.24.23 [043411],jpg`.
 ### Scans
 600dpi scans from a [[Fujitsu ScanSnap 1300]] are saved directly into the import folder in a sub-folder based on the name of the album they came from.
 Dates are of no use here.
 The date is the date of scanning.

-# 2. Cataloging
+## 2. Cataloguing

-To be fully cataloged, I aim to have every digital asset with:
+To be fully catalogued, I aim to have every digital asset with:
 - Date/Time (When)
 - Location (Where)
 - GPS coordinates (a bit more where)